mlwin-de/BenchEmbedd/README.md

 ## Develop your own System

+The purpose of this repository is that people can test their own link prediction system on the benchmark.
+To write your own compatible system following steps need to be done.

 #### Write your system
 The file TransEtest.java provides an example of how a system should look like.
 You can use this file as a base to implement other link prediction systems.
 The method 'test_triple' contains the most important part of the link prediction model.

 #### Modify the meta-data file system.ttl
 In order to run the System at the HOBBIT platform you need to provide a meta data file.
 Use the example file system.ttl and adjust the following lines.
 You can also change the rdfs:label and rdfs:comment in the file.
 Create a new repository at your HOBBIT gitlab account and push the meta-data file there.
 The file needs to be named 'system.ttl'.

 Note: instead of pushing through git you can also create the metadata file directly in the repository tab in the browser.

 Replace in line 8 'sample-system' through your system repository name.